The Top High Paying Jobs for Veterans and the Degrees Needed for Them

 Air Traffic Controllers issue landing and takeoff instructions to pilots.
 They monitor and direct the movement of aircraft on the ground and in the air, using radar, computers, or visual references.
 Lastly, they control all ground traffic at airports, including baggage vehicles and airport workers.
 This extremely important job is reflected in its high paying salary.

-If you have experience as an air traffic controller in the military then this would be an easy transition for you.
+If you were an air traffic controller in the military then this would be an easy transition.

 Lots of companies are putting the communications technology training that veterans have to good use.